SherlockPsy/Life/TOTAL_PLAN.md

 3. Visibility rules
 - No HTTP access
 - No inference via metadata
+- No “private ledger count” exposed

 4. Rereading rules
 4.1 Only the owning agent may reread their private ledger.

 5. Forbidden
+- No behavioural meters, flags, or counters
+- No director logic
-- No summaries as authoritative reality (summaries, if present, are non-authoritative reading aids derived from written text)
+- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)
-- No tagging
-- No importance flags

 ================================================================================
 EXECUTION CANON — MILESTONE 6 — PRIVATE LEARNING INFLUENCES SPEECH